howardwang00/robotcode2015bot_ball/libraries/Use these Libraries/Menu Code README.txt

 Each state must have its own unique number
 Calling next(s_END); will end the program
-All code within the while loop must be inside a state
+All code within the while loop must be inside a state Including newmenu without defining the menu and states in this program will cause an error

 Basic sample program with menu code.
 You can copy and paste this and it will work: